-Later I started to write a little fiction myself, and one story in particular, about a world in which a company like Microsoft merges with one like Disney, was so obviously influenced by “Repent, Harlequin!” that I dared to send it to the maestro.
+Later I started to write a little fiction myself, and one story in particular, in which a company like Microsoft merges with one like Disney, was so obviously influenced by “Repent, Harlequin!” that I dared to send it to the maestro.
 He called up a few days later and asked me if I really wanted to know what he thought.
 Uh-oh.
 And he calmly, gently explained that I had ruined a great idea with lousy execution.
 His bedside manner was so deft that I wasn’t thinking, Harlan hated my story (he didn’t, he just thought I’d dropped an interesting ball) so much as, Harlan read my story.
 My piece was entertaining enough that Gardner Dozois (R.I.P. — what a terrible year this has been for authors, and it’s not even half over) had already placed it on his Honorable Mention list in THE YEAR’S BEST SCIENCE FICTION, a tyro’s Hugo, so I didn’t feel threatened or crushed.
 I felt honored, and I took Harlan’s advice to heart.
 So the same guy who was famous for tearing people new assholes did some delicate laser surgery on me instead, and I’m a better writer for it.

 All he ever wanted was respect (and boy did he get it: he’s probably the most awarded writer there is).
 That, and for the scribes to get paid fairly by the Pharisees.
 Most of the articles you’re about to see will probably emphasize Harlan’s pugnacity, but I am living proof that he only resorted to opposition when he felt forced to.
 I wasn’t really part of his life, but he sure was part of mine, and I will definitely miss that growl “DUPREE!” on the phone.
 Any suits at any hereafters which might get the Ellison assignment would be well advised to play by the rules.
 Or else you’re gonna be so sorry.